Latest Fine Art

 Fitzhugh Karol (b.
 1982) is a Brooklyn, New York-based sculptor whose work ranges from large scale outdoor installations to intimate tabletop adornments.
 Working in metal, wood and ceramic, Fitzhugh’s sculptures mix angular and organic geometries inspired by real and fabricated archaeological records, music, childhood and minimalism.

 Karol sculpts in wood, metal, and clay to create artwork that causes one to reflect on man’s imprint in the landscape.
 Karol’s sculptures use portals, steps, and slopes – in his works – in response to their surroundings.
 The forms of his abstract sculptures draw on silhouettes of actual and imagined landscapes.
-He creates playful spaces for his viewers to inhabit.
+He seeks to create playful spaces that become an inviting and unconventional way to experience art.
 Karol’s practice ranges from work that can be contained within a gallery setting to large-scale public sculptures that create an inviting and unconventional way to experience art.

 One of his best-known works is Approach, installed at the beginning of the Mario M. Cuomo bridge path in Rockland County, New York.
 The sculpture utilizes steel from both the Governor Mario M. Cuomo Bridge and its predecessor, the Tappan Zee.